MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sdk-authentication.md

 # Authentication With the SDKs
 This article covers authentication and basic service calls with the Bing Ads SDKs.

-> [!TIP]
-> You can use the language selector at the top or right of this page to view examples in CSharp, Java, Php, or Python.

 ## <a name="sandbox"></a>Configuring Sandbox
 The SDK uses the production environment by default.
 With the .NET and Java SDKs you can change it to sandbox with a global configuration.
 Whereas the global configuration is not available with PHP and Python SDKs you could create a global configuration or other custom solution.